JoseAlbDR/JoseAlbDR/README.md

 I love working on challenging projects that allow me to learn new things and improve my skills.
 I also enjoy solving problems and finding creative solutions.
 Outside of work, I like to read about technology and keep up with the latest trends in the programming world.

 ## 📚 What I've Learned
 👨‍🎓 Although I'm relatively new to the world of web development, I've studied HTML, CSS, JavaScript, and some Python.
-Currently, I'm learning React and planning to study Node.js and AWS in the future to expand my knowledge and skills in full stack web development.
+Currently, I'm learning React and planning to study Node.js and AWS among others in the future to expand my knowledge and skills in full stack web development.

 ## 🎯 My Goals
 My long-term goal is to become a highly skilled full stack web developer and work on challenging and innovative projects.
 I also hope to continue learning and staying up-to-date in the field of technology.